Ob/Gyn Training Sites

 Completed in 2012, the Barnes-Jewish Hospital Center for Outpatient Health houses the Women’s Health Center which includes high-risk obstetrics, obstetrical diabetes, gynecologic tumors, colposcopy, urogynecology, pediatrics and family planning.

 Ranked among the top children’s hospitals by “U.S. News & World Report,” St. Louis Children’s Hospital is home to a newly expanded 125-bed, Level IV newborn intensive care unit (NICU), the highest classification of specialty treatment for infants.
 In addition, the Fetal Care Center – a partnership among St. Louis Children’s Hospital, Barnes-Jewish Hospital and the Washington University Physicians – provides advanced fetal diagnostics, fetal surgical interventions before and after birth, and newborn medicine.

-Additional training sites:
+Additional training site:

 Missouri Baptist Medical Center

 Missouri Baptist Medical Center is located eight miles west of the Washington University Medical Campus.
 This hospital’s private gynecology services afford trainees excellent experience in benign gynecologic surgery and high-risk obstetrics services in a private practice setting.

 The Washington University Medical Campus is a corporate entity including Washington University School of Medicine, Barnes-Jewish Hospital, St. Louis Children’s Hospital, the Alvin J. Siteman Cancer Center and the Central Institute for the Deaf.
 The medical campus is located in the Central West End neighborhood of St. Louis, Missouri.